 Originally mentioned in the Domesday Book, Barnsley’s historic roots are easily spotted with castles and heritage centres cataloguing the South Yorkshire town’s place in history.

-The area is surrounded by ancient villages, historic parkland and borders onto the Peak District National Park which is ideal for those wanting to escape the hustle and bustle of big city living.
+The area borders onto the Peak District National Park which is ideal for those wanting to escape the hustle and bustle of big city living.

 Barnsley is a proud South Yorkshire town which is well worth a visit.

 Hotels In Barnsley

 Also see the B&B options in and around Barnsley.

 Barnsley image gallery

 Looking for things to do around the Barnsley region now or in the future?
 Browse a few events happening in Barnsley below.

 There’s many more events in Barnsley besides.
 Click here to view them.